Get a free, no obligation personal loan quote with rates as low as 9.90%

 You may also want to review your collective agreement or employment contract to find out if there’s a certain protocol that should be followed to handle a situation like yours.

 If your labour rights are being violated, look into the laws regarding workplace health and safety or human rights.
 Be sure to take notes on the steps you’ve taken, and speak with an attorney if necessary.
-And if you ultimately decide to quit, look for another job first.

 Ultimately, you’ll need to make sure you have just cause to quit in order to be eligible for EI benefits.
 If you are expecting benefits to be paid to you, you’ll need to verify whether or not just cause exists.

 When you apply for EI, you must explain why quitting was your only reasonable option.
 You might need to gather evidence to support your side of the story.
-The more evidence you can gather to support your reason to quit, the better your odds of getting approved for EI.
+The more evidence you can collect to support your reason to quit, the better your odds of getting approved for EI.

-Evidence collected can include the following:
+Evidence can include the following:

 • Finding other people who can back up your claims